-Joyce Kettle, 74, a great grandmother from Blyth, Northumberland, has been hit with a £50,000 bill for an airlift to hospital from a Marella Discovery 2. (according to the Telegraph 31st January 2018) Normal rules don’t apply to cruise ships, you cannot expect to cruise while pregnant, and whatever your health, you have to have cruise insurance for the area and type of holiday you are taking, and cruise is normally an addition.
+Joyce Kettle, 74, a great grandmother from Blyth, Northumberland, has been hit with a £50,000 bill for an airlift to hospital from a Marella Discovery 2. (according to the Telegraph 31st January 2018).
+Normal rules don’t apply to cruise ships, you cannot expect to cruise while pregnant, and whatever your health, you have to have cruise insurance for the area and type of holiday you are taking, and cruise is normally an addition.
 All the cruise companies are similar.
 May 2018, a lady is airlifted off the Azura, it happens when you least expect it.
 Insurance is essential, and check what you are covered for.
 Cheap insurance may not make the grade.
 Take your medicines, take a list of medicines you might need.
 The doctor on ship has a list of charges for in hours and out of hours.
 Your insurance is there to re-inburse you under a standard claim procedure.
 You may need to call them from the surgery before treatment, read the terms.

 P&O say – it is a condition of the contract that you obtain travel insurance to cover the risk of you needing medical care on board or in a foreign country.
 Your insurance must include cover for all pre-existing medical conditions and must cover emergency evacuations from the ship, shore hospital medical costs, and repatriation costs.
 It should have a limit of not less than £2 million.
 Note the word contract, stepping on board you are agreeing to that contract, as you are booking and paying.CRUISE INSURANCE – SIMPLE AND THE ONE MOST CRUISE OPERATORS RECOMMEND Dress code is also CONTRACTUAL.
 Contractual Dress Code, why, how and should I?
 Please share this important blog.